apollographql/apollo-server/docs/source/integrations/building-integrations.md

 ```

 Apollo Server expects header keys to be lower-cased.
 If your framework allows
-duplicate keys, the values should be merged into the same key, joined by a
+duplicate keys, the values should be merged into the same lower-cased key,
-`, ` as shown above.
+joined by a `, ` as shown above.

 Now that we have all the parts of an `HTTPGraphQLRequest`, we can build the
-object and hand it off to Apollo Server for execution.
+object like so:

 ```ts
 const httpGraphQLRequest: HTTPGraphQLRequest = {